Neuro-Ophthalmology

 ⚠ Warning

-Start IV steroids for suspected GCA BEFORE temporal artery biopsy — biopsy remains positive for ≥2 weeks after starting steroids.
+Start glucocorticoids for suspected GCA BEFORE temporal artery biopsy — biopsy remains positive for ≥2 weeks after starting steroids.
+IV pulse methylprednisolone for threatened vision loss or cranial ischemia; high-dose oral prednisone is standard for active GCA without cranial ischemia (2021 ACR/VF).
 Never delay treatment to wait for biopsy.

 💎 Board Pearl